-Michelle Obama Wore A Local Danish Designer in Copenhagen, As Great First Ladies Do
+Michelle Obama Wore a Local Danish Designer in Copenhagen, as Great First Ladies Do

 On another photo of Michelle on Instagram, a full-body look at the suit, Stine Goya writes "We're beyond proud to have designed this custom made & hand embellished suit to the one and only @michelleobama."

-The colour of Obama's suit was created just for her but a version of the outfit is currently on-sale at Net-A-Porter for £820.
+The colour of Obama's suit was created just for her but a version of the outfit is currently on-sale at Net-A-Porter for $1,350 USD.

 Advertisement